SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/TagTextExtractor.md

 #### **Behavior and Edge Cases**

-* **Default Fallback (`defaultText`):** If `defaultText` is configured, it is returned (with variable substitution applied) in every case that would otherwise yield an empty string -- the tag is absent, unclosed/mismatched, or wraps only whitespace.
+* **Default Fallback (`defaultText`):** If `defaultText` is configured, it is returned (with variable substitution applied) in every case that would otherwise yield an empty string: the tag is absent, unclosed/mismatched, or wraps only whitespace.
 This keeps a downstream node from silently receiving an empty value.
 If `defaultText` is omitted, the empty-string behavior described below applies.
 * **Tag Not Found:** If the specified tag is not found in the text, the node returns an empty string (or `defaultText`,